 - Before opening the package, measure the exposure rate from the package first at one meter and then at the package surface, with a survey meter.
 If it is higher than expected, stop and notify the Radiation Safety Officer.
 (In addition, if the reading is too high during the one meter reading do not move closer to conduct the surface reading.)
 Record all readings on the "Radionuclide Package Receipt Log".

 Survey Limits for a Radioactive White 1 Label:

 a.
 If survey results at surface are > 0.5 mR/hr, contact the Radiation Safety Officer.

 b.
 If survey results at one meter are > background, contact the Radiation Safety Officer.

 - Wipe test an area not less than 100 cm2 of external package surface.
 Count the wipe in an appropriate counter to check for contamination prior to opening the box.
 If the wipe is found to possess removable contamination above 1000 dpm/100cm2, contact the Radiation Safety Officer.
 Record the wipe result on the "Radionuclide Package Receipt Log".

 - Open the package with the following precautionary steps:

-- Open the inner package and verify that the contents agree with your Radionuclide Package Receipt Log.
+- Open the inner package and verify that the contents agree with your Radionuclide Package Receipt Log and order.